29next/developer-docs/docs/apps/guides/fulfillment-service.md

 #### Fulfillment Flow Detail

-#### Step 1 - New order created
+#### Step 1 - New Order Created

 All orders start with a customer creating a new order in the Checkout Flow, Admin API, or a recurring Subscription.
 Orders contain multiple [Fulfillment Orders](#fulfillment-orders), each with the products allocated to the same [Fulfillment Location](#fulfillment-locations) that has the products in stock.

-#### Step 2 - Store creates a fulfillment request
+#### Step 2 - Store Creates a Fulfillment Request

 After a delay period (usually several hours), the store will send a fulfillment request to the [Fulfillment Location](#fulfillment-locations) assigned to the order.
-Fulfillment Requests can be initiated by dashboard users, background automated processes, or via the Admin API.
+Fulfillment Requests can be initiated by dashboard users, background processes, or via the Admin API.
 See [Fulfillment Locations](#fulfillment-locations).

-#### Step 3 - Fulfillment Service retrieves their assigned fulfillment order requests
+#### Step 3 - Fulfillment Service Retrieves Assigned Fulfillment Orders

 In response to receiving a fulfillment request, the fulfillment service needs to retrieve all of their assigned fulfillment orders from the [Assigned Fulfillment Orders](/docs/api/admin/reference/#tag/fulfillment/operation/assignedFulfillmentOrdersList) API endpoint.
 See [Assigned Fulfillment Orders](#assigned-fulfillment-orders).

-#### Step 4 - Fulfillment Service accepts fulfillment order requests
+#### Step 4 - Fulfillment Service Accepts Fulfillment Request

 For each assigned fulfillment order request in Step 3, the fulfillment service needs to `Accept` or `Reject` the assignment to notify the store the order is expected to be fulfilled or not.
 See [Accepting Fulfillment Requests](#accepting-fulfillment-requests).

-#### Step 5 - Fulfillment Service processes the fulfillment with a carrier
+#### Step 5 - Fulfillment Service Processes Fulfillment Order with Carrier

 Accepted fulfillment orders are processed by the fulfillment service location to prepare shipment to the customer.

-#### Step 6 - Fulfillment Service creates a fulfillment
+#### Step 6 - Fulfillment Service Creates a Fulfillment

 Once an order has been fulfilled, the fulfillment service creates a fulfillment to upload with shipment carrier tracking information and notify the customer their order has shipped.
 See [Creating Fulfillments](#creating-fulfillments).

-#### Step 7 - Customer receives products ordered via the carrier
+#### Step 7 - Carrier Delivers Ordered Products to Customer
 The carrier is responsible for delivering the products to the customer in this stage.

 ### Fulfillment Orders